 To enroll in this Plan, you must live in or work in our service area.
 This is where our providers practice.
 Our service area is the entire State of Arkansas.
 We have certain healthcare providers in our network in some areas immediately surrounding Arkansas.
+The High Option/Point of Service (POS) product provides Out-of-Network benefits and the Standard Option has no Out-of-Network benefits other than Emergency Services.

 Ordinarily, you must get your care from providers who contract with us.
 If you receive care outside our service area, we will pay only for emergency care benefits.
-We will not pay for any other health care services out of our service area unless the services have prior Plan approval.
-You are responsible for calling for prior approval, call (800) 235-7017.
+We will not pay for any other healthcare services out of our service area unless the services have prior Plan approval.
+You are responsible for calling for prior approval, call (800) 235-7111.